margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the people I met in Washington, DC
 * Grateful for the leaders I worked for in Washington, DC
 * Grateful for new lyrics
-* Grateufl for loving and fresh people
+* Grateful for loving and fresh people
 * Grateful for God's way of suprising people
 * Grateful for the musicians I used to listen to in college
 * Grateful for people who love children's books